 The Panda Zoo (The Beijing Zoo) - The Beijing Zoo is actually a natural garden with dense groves of trees, stretches of grassland, a small stream, lotus pools and small hills dotted with pavilions and halls.
-It was called Wan Sheng Garden in the Qing Dynasty (literally it means the Garden of 10,000 animals).
+The Beijing Zoo was called Wan Sheng Garden in the Qing Dynasty (literally it means the Garden of 10,000 animals).
 After the Qing Dynasty was replaced by the Republic of China in 1912, this previous royal garden became an experiment for farming and animal husbandry.
-The Zoo was not open until 6 years after the founding of the People's Republic of China in 1955 when the garden was officially opened to visitors.
+The Zoo was not open until 6 years after the founding of the People's Republic of China in 1955 when the garden was officially opened to visitors as the city zoo of Beijing.
 The Zoo is now the biggest zoo in China with the largest animal species and number.

-The highlight of the Beijing Zoo is perhaps the hall of giant panda.
+The highlight of the Beijing Zoo is perhaps the Hall of Giant Panda.
 The giant panda is only found in China and is recognized as China's national treasure and symbol.
-Due to the people's love for the panda and its endangered status, the giant pandas always receive the "VIP" treatment wherever they go.
+Due to the people's love for the panda and its endangered status, the giant pandas always receive VIP treatment wherever they go.
 Many other halls also attract large number of tourists, among which, the hall of the giraffe, hall of the gorilla, and the hall of the elephant are the most recommendable.